zgrow/spacegame/README.md

 # spacegame
-Scifi roguelike-ish project built in Rust with ratatui and Bevy-minimal
+Scifi roguelike-ish project built in Rust with ratatui and Bevy-minimal :rocket::zap::fire:

 ## why tho
 I wanted to learn Rust, and in my opinion the current champ of roguelike tutorials is the [RLTK](https://bfnightly.bracketproductions.com/rustbook/).